Eradication Project in Aurora

 People with Wilson’s Disease have increased sensitivity to copper and should consult their physician regarding the application of Harpoon Granular and any precautions that should be taken.

 The Cayuga County Health Department will conduct water quality monitoring of the public drinking water and the public bathing beach, when the beach is open, during this treatment period.
-View 2022 sampling results when they become available as well as previous year’s results (2018 sampling results, 2019 sampling results, 2020 sampling results and 2021 sampling results).
+View 2023 sampling results when they become available as well as previous year’s results (2018 sampling results, 2019 sampling results, 2020 sampling results, 2021 sampling results and 2022 sampling results).